Is Your Office Safe?

 Like any workplace, there is a need to have items brought in and shipped out, which is why most office areas have a loading dock.
 In many cases, this can be quite dangerous because most people are not used to working in this type of environment.

 Taking a moment to organize the area, and make it clear where people should be working is very important.
-Using visual safety signs, floor marking tape or floor marking shapes (which you can find here), and providing training will all help to ensure everyone is safe.
+Using visual safety signs, floor marking tape or floor marking shapes, and providing training will all help to ensure everyone is safe.

 This doesn’t have to be a major overhaul of the area.
 Just making it easier to see where things should be, and pointing out risks is often enough to keep people safe.